Civil-military co-operation: Output of CECIL WG

-The WG developed a package with proposals, which consists of three "tools": The CIMIC situation report itself, the CIMIC tracking system and a standardized commander's update.
+The working group developed a set of tools for CIMIC reporting, including a situation report, tracking system, and standardized commander's update.

-ISAF CJ9 and JFC Brunssum J9 have used this CIMIC situation report on a weekly base since February 2007; the regional commands will be introduced to the new reporting system soon.
-The topic was already briefed at NATO School in Oberammergau, Germany, in the new CIMIC staff officer's course.
+The CIMIC reporting system has been utilized by ISAF CJ9 and JFC Brunssum J9 on a weekly basis since February 2007.
+It is being progressively introduced to regional commands.
+This subject was addressed in the new CIMIC staff officer's course at NATO School in Oberammergau, Germany.

 Summary

 "This CECIL-tool is ideal for the CIMIC branches to manage their information which assists to stabilize the mission area.
 Information sharing through one database is essential for civilian and military partners."
 CECIL is designed to focus on the most important issues.
 The Afghan Country Stability Picture gives operators at all levels the relevant facts in an efficient and convenient package.

 The output of the working group so far is quite promising.
 The working group will be mandated for another year to continue working on the new established CIMIC information-sharing platform.